thoughtworks/pacto/README.md

 * [Evolve](https://www.relishapp.com/maxlinc/pacto/docs/evolve) your services with either a [Consumer-Driven Contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) approach or by tracking provider contracts.
 * [Generate](https://www.relishapp.com/maxlinc/pacto/docs/generate) a contract from your documentation or sample response.
-* [Validate](https://www.relishapp.com/maxlinc/pacto/docs/validate) that a live service still matches the Contract you tested against.
+* [Validate](https://www.relishapp.com/maxlinc/pacto/docs/validate) your live or stubbed services against expectations to ensure they still comply with your Contracts.
 * [Stub](https://www.relishapp.com/maxlinc/pacto/docs/stub) services by letting Pacto creates responses that match a Contract.

 See the [Usage](#usage) section for some basic examples on how you can use Pacto, and browse the [Relish documentation](https://www.relishapp.com/maxlinc/pacto) for more advanced options.